 These are some of the most common mistakes hypergrowth companies make with real estate

 They overestimate (or underestimate) how fast they’ll grow

 Leaders have to juggle a lot of factors to get their headcount and available office space to match up.
 Say you’re growing fast and have determined that you can hire 100 people between now and the end of the year.
 But because recruiting takes a while and the labor market is tight in your area, you end up only hiring 40.
 Now you’ve got rows and rows of empty space that you’re paying for.

 It can work the other way, too, of course.
-Circumstances can turn your way and suddenly you’re growing faster than you anticipated.
-But you’ll also need more space to fit everyone in.
+Circumstances can turn your way and suddenly you’re growing faster than you anticipated—and you need more space to fit everyone in.
 Either way, there’s a big margin of error in estimating the time it will take for your company to grow.

 They overcommit based on an optimistic view of the future

-Congratulations!
-You just got a big round of funding!
-As tempting as it may be to grab a flashy new office space, it’s best to slow down.
+Congratulations, you just got a big round of funding!
+It’s worth celebrating—but as tempting as it may be to also grab a flashy new office space, it’s best to slow down.

 Companies that are growing fast and flush with cash tend to overcommit to office spaces.
 Either they get more space than they actually need or they sign a long-term agreement that locks them in for years.
 And when business conditions change, they’re stuck with the outcome of a very expensive ego-driven decision.

 They underestimate the time it takes to move in